-Human rights are the pre-governmental and egalitarian rights which all people are entitled to.
-They are the rights that claim universal validity and are inalienable, indivisible and interdependent.
-We demand that state and supranational sovereign powers respect, protect and fulfil these rights, only then can individual states help build just societies and counteract discrimination.
-When interpreting human rights, it is important that the diversity of people and cultures is taken into account.
+Human rights are the pre-state and egalitarian rights to which all human beings are entitled on the basis of human dignity.
+Human rights claim universal validity and are inalienable, indivisible, and interdependent.
+We demand that state and supranational authorities respect, protect and fulfill these rights – only then can they help to build more just societies and counteract discrimination.
+When interpreting human rights, it is also important that the diversity of people and cultures is taken into account.

 For more information see: https://unric.org/de/allgemeine-erklaerung-menschenrechte/

-‘The European Convention on Human Rights’ is a binding protection of fundamental rights under international law, in which European states have committed themselves to the recognition of fundamental freedoms and human rights.
+‘The European Convention on Human Rights’ is a binding protection of fundamental rights under international law, in which the European states have committed themselves to recognise fundamental freedoms and human rights.
 It includes a ban on discrimination.

-Theby the Berlin Charité, is a representative study of refugee women* in different federal states of Germany.
+The Berlin Charité Study onis a representative study of refugee women in different federal states of Germany.

-Women* are exposed to gender-specific challenges on the run, see for example:
+Women are exposed to gender-specific challenges when fleeing see e.g.:

 - Susanne Binder and Jelena Tosic:

-‘The Round Table project’ is a meeting point for institutions and individuals who take care of refugee women in Berlin, creating an aid network that addresses the needs of refugee women and facilitates their integration process.
+‘The project Round Table’ is a meeting place for institutions and individuals who take care of refugee women in Berlin and create an aid network that addresses the needs of refugee women and facilitates their integration process.

-Exercise has been shown to be an effective way to counteract stress, depression, and anxiety e.g..
+Physical activity has been proven to be an effective way to counteract stress, depression and anxiety; see e.g..

-We will continuously fill this page with additional information and sources …
+We will continuously fill this page with further information and sources …